This is the multi-page printable view of this section. Click here to print.

 Object InformationCheck the pod’s object information

-Init Container InformationCheck the init container information of the pod
+Initialization Container InformationCheck the pod’s init container information

 Container InformationCheck the pod’s container information